stassius/StableHoudini/README.md

 3. Run A1111
 4. Install asset libraries from /hda/ and use assets inside Houdini

+If you got errors, try to find them in this document: https://github.com/stassius/StableHoudini/wiki/Common-Errors

 ### Houdini Nodes included:
 1. SD Switch Model (PDG) - switch to any A1111 checkpoint
 2. SD Dream (PDG) - t2i, i2i, control net, all the A1111 features